 The good news?
 The so-called “Grand Canyon of Thailand,” Sam Phan Bok, is located within day-trip distance of Ubon.
 The bad news?
 Unless you come during the dry season (ideally, between November and March) it will be fully submerged in the Mekong River.
-Mercifully, even if you’re as unlucky as I was with regard to timing, you can still enjoy other natural attractions near the Grand Canyon.
+Mercifully, even if you’re as unlucky as I was with regard to timing (during my first trip—I came back and was successful!), you can still enjoy other natural attractions near the Grand Canyon.
 Namely, the “mushroom rocks” of Sao Chaliang in Pha Taem National Park.

 When to Visit Ubon Ratchathani

 I’ll be honest: The weather for Isaan as a whole leaves something to be desired, throughout much of the year.
 During the dry months (which last from about October until May, give or take one or two—this is especially likely in recent years of drought), temperatures often rise above 40ºC.
 This can be especially un-relenting if you’re in the city center of Ubon Ratchathani, which more or less lacks trees.

 On the other hand, with the possible exception of the Candle Festival and Sam Phan Bok (you need to come during the dry season in order to be able to see this at all), most things to do in Ubon Ratchathani are pretty evergreen.
 Obviously, torrential rain is not ideal due to the lack of public transport in Ubon, but coming during the rainy season is not necessarily a bad idea, especially given that it will save you from blistering heat.